followmyutopia/devextreme-documentation/concepts/05 Widgets/HtmlEditor/00 Overview.md

     url: "/Demos/WidgetsGallery/Demo/HtmlEditor/Overview/jQuery/Light/"
 }

-To add the **HtmlEditor** to your page, reference (import) Quill and use the [valueType](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/#valueType) option to specify the desired output markup language - HTML or Markdown.
-The content is converted into this language and stored in the widget's [value](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/#value).
+Follow the steps below to add the **HtmlEditor** to a page.

+1. Reference or import Quill as shown in the code samples below.
+2. Set the output markup language (HTML or Markdown) in the [valueType](/Documentation/ApiReference/UI_Widgets/dxHtmlEditor/Configuration/#valueType) option.
+3. If you choose Markdown as the output format, link the **turndown** and **showdown** scripts before the DevExtreme scripts.
+When you use JavaScript modules, import the Markdown converter instead.
-Optionally, specify the initial content in the widget's **value**.
+4. Optionally, specify the initial content in the widget's **value** option.
 The content's language should correspond to the **valueType**.
 HTML content can also be declared directly inside the widget's container, in which case the language (HTML) and the **valueType** can differ.

 ---
 #####jQuery